joseph-a-levine/authoring/_older/april_2023.md

 Unlike the most interesting examples floating around, I'm completely unable to hold a conversation with Bing.
 I don't think this is due to the recent handicapping, either, but a personal fault.
 I had access to Bing for about three days before it was hobbled, and I couldn't get it to go psychotic on me at all.{% sidenote "bingho-id" "Almost disappointing." %} Even now, Ethan Mollick is getting highly creative [long-form content](https://twitter.com/emollick/status/1640544340882644992/photo/1) from Bing,  while I struggle to provoke anything more interesting than the first few paragraphs of a wikipedia page.

-The other tool I've gotten tons of use of is [Poe](https://poe.com/login?redirect_url=%2F).
+The other tool I've gotten use out of is [Poe](https://poe.com/login?redirect_url=%2F).
 Far less supercilious than ChatGPT, Poe has an advantage in giving information and a disadvantage in giving explanations.

 Because of that, ChatGPT remains my tool of choice.
 And especially since the middle of the month when I canceled dinner with three friends because "GPT-4 just dropped and I want to see if it has any thoughts about cats or consciousness," I've been relying on it more and more.

-ChatGPT(4) can prove things in a way ChatGPT(3.5) couldn't.
+My use case is, still, entirely learning economics.
+And the new model is a big improvement — ChatGPT(4) can prove things in a way ChatGPT(3.5) couldn't.
+But it still has flaws.
+In order, here are some things ChatGPT(4) is good at.

+1. Explaining concepts.
+Right now, instead of writing this, I should be trying to understand 2-state Markov process for asset pricing.
+2. Explaining notation
+3. Writing questions (and, less so, solutions).
+4. Proving theorems.
+Really, this is the only one that matters.
+How long until we can ask ChatGPT, here's a theorem on verifiable disclosure I just came up with, can you prove it for me?
+Or worse (better?), how long until we can ask it to come up with a theorem, then prove it?
+We're not there yet — and seeing how foolish ChatGPT(4)'s proofs occassionally are, I wouldn't be surprised if the "come up with a theorem" bit is easier than the "prove it" bit.{% sidenote "ramanuj-id" "Call that 'Ramanujan mode.'
+Could and should write a whole post on this. " %}

-[[Zvi Mowshowitz]] writes "if your question can be solved by such matching you are in good shape, if it can’t you are likely in bad shape." based on: https://twitter.com/cHHillee/status/1635790330854526981
+Zvi Mowshowitz writes "The AI is doing a lot of pattern matching on [previously asked] questions.
+That means that if your question can be solved by such matching you are in good shape, if it can’t you are likely in bad shape."{% sidenote "sidenote-id" "Cf. [this tweet](https://twitter.com/cHHillee/status/1635790330854526981).
+If you think the AI is 'retrieving' a 'known' answer, you're thinking of it wrong." %}

   <br>